stonefl/stonefl.github.io/_posts/2020-10-01-create-and-connect-to-azure-vm-under-company-proxy.md

 Picture from ([https://unsplash.com/@casparrubin](https://unsplash.com/photos/0qvBNep1Y04))

 ## Install Azure ClI
 You can create a VM easily with the Azure Portal, but the Azure CLI would make the process even easier.
 Installing Azure CLI on Windows is pretty simply and straightforward.
-You just need to simply follow the steps described in the document of [Install Azure CLI on Windows](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-windows?tabs=azure-cli) to install the Azure CLI through downloading the Microsoft Installer(MSI) or Powershell command.
+You just need to simply follow the steps described in the document of [Install Azure CLI on Windows](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-windows?tabs=azure-cli) to install the Azure CLI through downloading the Microsoft Installer(MSI) or Powershell commands.

-After installing, you can run `az login` to log into your azure account.
+After installation, you can run `az login` to log into your azure account.

 ## Create SSH Key Pairs
 SSH keys are going to be used for security connection from your WinSCP/PuTTY to the Azure VM.
 I usually run the command `ssh-keygen` through Git Bash on Windows, but it seems that Windows most-recent updates caused all `ssh` related commands in Git Bash stop working.
 I ran the following command in PowerShell to generate the SSH Key Pairs.
 Feel free to change the capitalized `USERANME` in the command, I always make it the same to the username I will use in the VM that is going to be created next.